 includes an amount for tax either:

-• deducted from periodic payments, OR
+• deducted from periodic payments, or

 • payable on a past economic loss amount